Verona

 Respect

-Be honest with yourself about the "Casa di Giulietta": the balcony is a 1930s invention, and the courtyard wall is repeatedly defaced with stickers and graffiti that the city has to keep cleaning — do not add to it, and consider giving it a miss.
-More broadly, Verona's centre is genuinely over-touristed in the opera season; choosing shoulder months and basing yourself in Veronetta or a Valpolicella estate is not just nicer for you, it actively redistributes your impact away from the overloaded core, and that is the whole reason this platform recommends the city at all.
-Amarone's quality is tied to the appassimento drying tradition — visit a working fruttaio, buy DOCG-certified wine, and support the growers rather than the souvenir trade.
-And remember that the people living on the left bank and in the wine villages are not part of the attraction; treat their streets and trattorie with the courtesy you would want at home.
+Be honest with yourself about the "Casa di Giulietta": the balcony is a 1930s invention, and the courtyard wall is repeatedly defaced with stickers and graffiti that the city has to keep cleaning.
+Do not add to it.
+Consider giving it a miss.
+More broadly, Verona's centre is over-touristed in the opera season, no question; choosing the spring and autumn months and basing yourself in Veronetta or a Valpolicella estate is not just nicer for you, it actively moves your impact away from the overloaded core, and that is why this platform recommends the city at all.
+Amarone's quality is tied to the appassimento drying tradition.
+Visit a working fruttaio and buy DOCG-certified wine; the growers deserve your money more than the souvenir trade does.
+And remember that the people living on the left bank and in the wine villages are not part of the attraction.
+Treat their streets and trattorie with the courtesy you would want at home.

 Practical notes